Table of Contents

 You may rapidly reach your maximum 401(k) contribution level depending on your income and the proportion of each paycheck you contribute to your 401(k).
 However, even if you reach the maximum amount, your contributions may not end.

-It’s essential to contact your HR department as soon as possible when you notice that you’re close to the limit.
+You must contact your HR department as soon as possible when you notice you’re close to the limit.
 They can then tell you if the donations will cease on their own or if they’ll need to be actively halted by doing this.
 It’s conceivable that your company may stop donating after you’ve exceeded your contribution limit.
 Employers who match contributions on a per-paycheck basis are to blame.
 You’ll be out of the entire annual match if this happens, which means you’ll be out of free money.
 However, the matching funds permitted under the plan can be received, even if you max out early with certain companies offering “true-up” payments.
 Inquire about the plan’s details with the HR department.

 Some companies will stop contributing to the plan once the limit is reached, but others will allow participants to continue making contributions until they reach the limit for that year.
 So it’s important to know what your company’s policy is.